Voter Registration

 The Voter Preference Question (DES‑1231A) form asks whether the customer would like to register to vote.
 The customer can check the “Yes” box, the “No” box, or neither box.
 FAA staff must respond as follows:

-When the customer checks “Yes,” provide the customer with an Arizona Voter Registration (DES‑1232A) form;
+●When the customer checks “Yes,” provide the customer with a DES‑1232A form and the Federal Voter Registration form;

-When the customer declines to accept the DES‑1231A form or chooses to skip the question, provide the customer an Arizona Voter Registration (DES‑1232A) form.
+●When the customer declines to accept the DES‑1231A form or chooses to skip the question, provide the customer a DES‑1232A form and the Federal Voter Registration form.

 When a customer does not want to fill out or sign the Voter Preference Question (DES‑1231A) form, FAA staff must initial the signature line.
 Staff should not write anything else, such as case numbers or names, on the DES‑1231A form.